whatsdis/pluribus/README.md

   2. Parser: Computer vision to parse screenshots of Bodog.eu game for the purpose of extracting current game state.

   3. Client: Chrome Extension which upon click will upload the game screenshot to be parsed and solved.

+ ## 1. Solver (wIP)

+ The code is a port of @EAT-CODE-KITE-REPEAT's javascript implementation.
+For Python, I decided to use the Deuces library, however, it has not been tested.

+ ## 2. Parser (WIP):

+ Seems like Bodog.eu uses an HTML5 renderer so will not require any computer vision.

+ ## 3. Client (WIP)